aslichampion/recipe-project/README.md

 2. Create a Python virtual environment in the root of this repo with `$ python3 -m venv .venv`
 3. Activate the virtual environment with `$ source .venv/bin/activate`
 4. Install any dependencies with `$ pip3 install -r requirements.txt`
+5. Create a .env file in the repo root to set a SECRET_KEY environment variable for Django.
+The contents of this file should be: `SECRET_KEY={secret key goes here}`.
+This key will not be used in production.
-5. Move into the Django project directory with `$ cd recipesite`
+6. Move into the Django project directory with `$ cd recipesite`
-6. To start the app for the first time, migrate info into the DB with `$ python3 manage.py migrate`
+7. To start the app for the first time, migrate info into the DB with `$ python3 manage.py migrate`
-7. Then, and on subsequent runs, start the server with `$ python3 manage.py runserver` which should now be running on localhost:8000
+8. Then, and on subsequent runs, start the server with `$ python3 manage.py runserver` which should now be running on localhost:8000

 ### Resources:
 https://www.edamam.com